Viewers: in countries Watching now:

 Hi, I'm Maria Langer, and I'd like to welcome you to Up and Running with Twitter.
 This course tells you everything you need to know to get up and running quickly with Twitter.
 It begins with the basics, by showing you how to create and configure a Twitter account, and how you can get started reading and writing Twitter updates, or Tweets.
 Along the way, it explains how to include Tweet components, such as links, images, hashtags and location tags.

 It shows you how you can interact with others through the use of reply's and mentions.
 You'll also see how you can set various Twitter options, so it looks and works the way you want it to.
 Finally, you'll get a glimpse of more advanced Twitter features including lists, search functions, and personalized content that might interest you.
 I'll even introduce you to Twitter apps that work on your mobile device.
 Whether you're new to Twitter, or you've been using it a while, this course will get you up and running quickly, to make the most of Twitter.

 Ready?
 Let's get started.

-There are currently no FAQs about Up and Running with Twitter .
+Find answers to the most frequently asked questions about Up and Running with Twitter .